-The NPE ratio still remains high across most asset classes.
-For end-December 2017, the NPE ratio is 43.4% for residential, 49.3% for consumer and 41.8% for the business portfolio.
-For the business portfolio, specifically, the highest NPE ratio is noted in the Small Business and Professionals (SBPs) segment (NPE ratio at 65.4%) and the Small and Medium-Sized Enterprises (SMEs) segment (NPE ratio at 57.0%).
-Similar to previous quarters, better performance is noted in the Large Corporate (NPE ratio at 22.9%) and Shipping (NPE ratio at 35%) segments.
+For the business portfolio, specifically, the highest NPE ratio is noted in the SBPs segment (NPE ratio at 69.5%) and the Small and Medium-Sized Enterprises (SMEs) segment (NPE ratio at 62.9%).
+Similar to previous quarters, better performance is noted in the Large Corporate (NPE ratio at 30.4%) and Shipping (NPE ratio at 35.2%) segments.